WorkShoft/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 TROUBLE TICKET

-Name:
+Name: Degraded response time

-Date:
+Date: 2022-03-20

-Subject:
+Subject: Latency

-Affected Area:
+Affected Area: API

-Severity:
+Severity: Major

-Description:
+Description: Since release 1.2.11, 99th Percentile response time has nearly doubled from 92ms to 172ms.
+We must:
+- Find out and document the root cause.
+- Make the changes needed to meet our SLO of a 99th percentile response time below or equal to 100ms.

 ## Creating SLIs and SLOs